Sunfl4wer/Signal-and-Spectrum/C#/readme.md

 1. Download the repository to your computer.
 2. Go to <download_directory>\C#\Spectrogram\WindowsFormsApp1\bin\Debug.
 3. Double click on WindowsFormsApp1.exe to run the program.
-4. You can adjust the displaying quality by increasing the </i>scaling factor</i> on the GUI.
+4. You can adjust the displaying quality by increasing the *scaling factor* on the GUI.